1. It’s not memorable and doesn’t stand out

 If you’ve built your website over 3 years ago, most likely it’s far behind in terms of looks and functionality.
 It probably has outdated code that can slow down its loading speed or the way it responds on different devices.
 It may also not be compatible with some of the latest popular browsers.
 Take our example, 3,5 years ago we launched our first Classic themes with the drag and drop page builder, a year and a half ago we released FlexBlock, and in November 2019 the world greeted the first Flexthemes.

 The difference between our old, classic themes and the Flexthemes is huge (we explain it here).
-Building a custom looking website with our new themes is a whole lot easier.
-You don’t need to know code, you don’t need to add Css snippets or hire a technical team.
+Building a custom-looking website with our new themes is a whole lot easier.
+You don’t need to know code, you don’t need to add CSS snippets or hire a technical team.
 The new visual editor is so simple, your grandma could probably do it (yet please don’t make her do your own tasks).

 5. Mobile Friendly

-I sure hope this is not the case, but if you still don’t have a mobile friendly website – get a new theme NOW!
+I sure hope this is not the case, but if you still don’t have a mobile-friendly website – get a new theme NOW!
 Even if you do have a responsive or adaptive design, you still need to keep up with the latest trends.
-Newer themes include modern css code which allows your site to adapt nicely to any device.
+Newer themes include modern CSS code which allows your site to adapt nicely to any device.
 They also allow you to hide certain page blocks for mobile and ensure a faster and smoother user experience.
-Also, you must know that Google cares about the experience you offer to your mobile guests, since over 50% of website traffic comes from portable devices.
+Also, you must know that Google cares about the experience you offer to your mobile guests since over 50% of website traffic comes from portable devices.

 Offering more control to our clients over the design and functionality of their mobile websites has always been an important goal on our list.
 With Flexthemes, the steering wheel is in your hands.
-You have access to the mobile view of your website sections, can easily make adjustments, hide or show certain areas of your site to ensure a truly wonderful and unique browsing experience to your mobile guests.
+You have access to the mobile view of your website sections, can easily make adjustments, hide or show certain areas of your site to ensure a truly wonderful and unique browsing experience for your mobile guests.

 Mobile is important and it won’t go away in the next years.
 Don’t leave money on the table with a poorly performing mobile site, it’s one of those crucial business aspects that you can’t ignore anymore.